Breakcore: History

 As the early days of "hardcore techno" or just "hardcore" began to settle in Europe, breakcore as a genre began to take more concrete forms in other parts of the world.
-Inspired by new labels such as Addict, from Milwaukee, US; Peace Off from Rennes, France; Sonic Belligeranza from Bologna, Italy; and Planet Mu, from London, it began to take a new shape, adding in more elements of mashup and IDM to the hardcore sounds.
+The genre began to split into its own separate scene around 1990–1994.
+Inspired by new labels such as Addict, from Milwaukee, US; Peace Off from Rennes, France; Sonic Belligeranza from Bologna, Italy; and Planet Mu, from London, it began to take a new shape, adding in more elements of mashup and IDM. to the hardcore sounds.
 Each of these labels began to draw in aspects of their own social and aesthetic scenes, allowing for an even broader definition of what was possible in the music.

 In Europe, the breakcore genre was solidified by raves and club events such as Belgium's Breakcore Gives Me Wood, featuring local acts such as UndaCova and Sickboy; Breakcore A Go Go, in the Netherlands, which was run by FFF and Bong-Ra; as well as Anticartel, in Rennes, the seat of PeaceOff, and later, Wasted in Berlin and Bangface in London.

 Breakcore has been subject to changing and branching.
 Many newer breakcore artists (such as Mochipet etc.) focus on melodic progressions and complex drum programming while other artists still focus on distorted hardcore breakbeats and dark-edged musical influences (such as heavy metal and industrial).
 The artist Venetian Snares has produced breakcore blended with elements of classical music.
 Other artists such as Shitmat, Sickboy, DJ Scotch Egg, and Drop the Lime take another direction towards mash-up, happy hardcore, and rave to make a lighter, more humorous sound.
 The rise of Chiptune music has also blended with breakcore with artists such as Tarmvred.
 The UK free party scene has also expressed a large interest in producing and distributing its own takes on breakcore, with crews and labels such as Life4land, Hekate, Headfuk, and Bad Sekta helping to push the scene and sound forward, as well as bringing over a number of international artists to play at their parties and club nights.
 Breakcore is steadily gaining in popularity, and aspiring artists are found scattered across the Internet.

+The breakcore scene, from its early days, has included lively debate on what is or is not breakcore, with the idea of authenticity in breakcore often tied to its inaccessibility to the general public and lack of commercial viability.
+In a documentary in 2006, Andrew Forrest said that the breakcore scene was "largely based on the internet."

-Sociologist Andrew Whelan notes that Venetian Snares has become "synonymous with breakcore such that alternative styles are being sidelined."
+Sociologist Andrew Whelan notes that Venetian Snares, who was influential in popularizing breakcore in the mid-2000s, had become "synonymous with breakcore such that alternative styles are being sidelined."
 He adds that breakcore is the best example of a music genre whose development is intrinsically linked to online and peer-to-peer distribution.